Office of Research Ethics

-The University of Windsor’s Research Ethics Board strives to be a welcoming and approachable office that carries out its primary mission of protecting research participants by working collaboratively with its research colleagues.
-The REB is a board of researchers’ peers with a membership of faculty colleagues and student and community representatives.
-The membership of the REB rotates over a three-year period.
-The REB also recruits expert advisors who provide consultation to the REB in speciality areas to ensure that relevant protocols are appropriately reviewed.
-The list of current REB members and expert advisors can be found on the REB website.
+The University of Windsor’s Office of Research Ethics strives to be a welcoming and approachable office that carries out its primary mission of protecting research participants by working collaboratively with researchers under the auspices of the University of Windsor and our community partners.
+The Office of Research Ethics supports the work of two Full Boards—a biomedical board and a socio-behavioral board, four delegated review committees, departmental level research ethics committees and speciality review committees.
+Each Board and Committee is comprised of faculty colleagues, students and community representatives who review research projects for their ethical acceptability.
+The Office of Research Ethics also recruits expert advisors who provide consultation in speciality areas to ensure that relevant protocols are appropriately reviewed.
+The list of current Research Ethics Board (REB) members and expert advisors can be found on the REB website.

-In addition to conducting reviews of research protocols, the REB provides information, education, and resource support to our faculty, staff, and students in conducting research involving human participants.
-The University of Windsor REB operates in accordance with the ethical guidelines contained in the Canadian Tri-Council Policy Statement (TCPS2) and the University of Windsor’s Guidelines for Research with Humans.
-The REB also serves as the ethical review board for Hotel-Dieu Grace Health Care and several community agencies such as the Windsor Essex Community Health Unit and the Cardiac Care Centre.
-As of April 2017, the REB is in the process of seeking certification as a Clinical Trials Ontario Board to support our researchers who pursue multi-jurisdictional clinical trials research.
+In addition to conducting ethics reviews of research applications, the Office of Research Ethics provides information, education, and resources to our faculty, staff, students, and community partners for conducting research involving human participants.
+The Office of Research Ethics and its review Boards and Committees operate in accordance with the ethical guidelines contained in the Tri-Council Policy Statement: Ethical Conduct for Research Involving Humans – TCPS 2 (2018) and the University of Windsor’s Guidelines for Research with Humans.
+The University of Windsor’s REB also serves as the ethics review board for Hotel-Dieu Grace Health Care, Erie Shores Health Care, the Windsor-Essex County Health Unit as well as several organizations in the Windsor-Essex community.

 Commonly asked questions and brief answers

-The TCPS2 guidelines indicate that all research with human participants conducted by faculty, staff, or students requires REB review, regardless of where the research takes place.
-(TCPS2 , 2014, 6.1).
-Per the University of Windsor Guidelines for Research with Human Participants, any research that takes place at the University of Windsor, that seeks to recruit persons affiliated with the University of Windsor for research, or that uses University of Windsor resources to conduct research, is subject to REB review.
+The Tri Council Policy Statement on the Ethical Conduct for Research Involving Humans (TCPS2) indicates that all research with human participants requires Research Ethics Board (REB) review, regardless of whether the research is funded or where the research takes place.
+(TCPS2, 2018, Article 6.1).
+Per the University of Windsor Guidelines for Research with Human Participants, any research that takes place at the University of Windsor, under the auspices of the University of Windsor or uses University of Windsor resources to conduct research, is subject to REB ethics review.

-Research is defined by the TCPS2 as an undertaking intended to extend knowledge through a disciplined inquiry or systematic investigation (TCPS2 , 2014, 2.1).
+Research is defined by the TCPS2 as “an undertaking intended to extend knowledge through a disciplined inquiry and/or systematic investigation” (TCPS2, 2018, Article 2.1).
 Whether or not the results will be published is not a determining factor for REB review.
 The determination of whether an activity is research is based on several criteria including the nature of the information collected, the systematic procedures used to gather information, the intended use of the information, as well as access to and dissemination of the information collected.

 The REB is the sole authority to determine if an activity meets the definition of research and/or when review is required for any activity that potentially meets the definition of research.

-The TCPS2 outlines three research activities that are exempt from REB review:
+The TCPS2 outlines three research activities that are exempt from REB ethics review:

 - The research does not involve any intervention staged by the researcher, or direct interaction with the individuals or groups;